timharek/timharek.no/content/blog/2023-01-22-deno-is-great.md

 I use these project regularly, especially `d-yr` - it's a super fast way to check the current weather.
-And whenever I need to try something out with JavaScript I just fire up Deno's Repl and play around with it.
+And whenever I need to try something out with JavaScript I just fire up Deno's REPL and play around with it.

 ## Should you try it?

-If you work with Node.js and are tired of setting up linting, formatting, types etc. then you should most definitely try Deno!
+If you work with Node.js and are tired of setting up linting, formatting, types etc., then you should most definitely try Deno!

 [deno]: https://deno.land
 [nodejs]: https://nodejs.org/en/